 The northcarolinajobnetwork.com website provides additional resources for finding employment in North Carolina.
 You may search for local as well as state-wide jobs through this service.

-The Office of Career and Testing Services also utilizes the services of the NC Employment Security Commission (ESC) to help students and graduates obtain employment.
-Services and graduates obtain employment.
-Students and graduates can also view the ESC’s on-line job listings in CFCC’s Office of Career and Testing Services ( Union Station, 2nd Floor).
-Individuals not attending CFCC can receive job help from ESC’s main Wilmington office at 717 Market Street.
+The Office of Career and Testing Services also utilizes the services of NCWorks to help students and graduates obtain employment.
+Students and graduates can also view the NCWorks on-line job listings in CFCC’s Office of Career and Testing Services (Union Station, 2nd Floor).
+Individuals not attending CFCC can receive job help from the NCWorks main Wilmington office at 717 Market Street.